DC Heroes RPG – New Rules – Drawbacks

 Bonus modifications, examples, Drawback loss

 The final Hero Point Bonus for this Drawback is modified by the frequency of the Foe’s appearance.
 The base Bonus above assumes that the Foe appears in every adventure or as part of an on-going Subplot.

 If the Foe only appears in every other adventure, the Bonus is halved (rounding up).
 If the Foe only takes part in every third adventure, the Bonus is divided by four, rounding up.

-Examples of arch-enemies: Lex Luthor during large swathes of Superman’s career, Brainiac for Superman during parts of the Silver Age, Dr. Octopus and/or the Green Goblin (Norman Osborn) during large parts of Spider-Man’s career, Shadow Moon for Kamen Rider Black.
+Examples of arch-enemies: Lex Luthor during large swathes of Superman’s career, Brainiac for Superman during parts of the Silver AgeSuper-hero comics from the late 1950s to the early 1970s., Dr. Octopus (Otto Octavius) and/or the Green Goblin (Norman Osborn) during large parts of Spider-Man’s career, Shadow Moon for Kamen Rider Black.

 The loss of a Foe for whatever reason should be a very dramatic event for the Character, very likely taking place the end of a current campaign or series of adventures and having effects that lead into the next campaign.

 If the Character is responsible for the death of a Foe and the Genre rules being used inflict penalties for killing others, the Character will have to pay both the standard penalty for killing an NPC as well as the specific penalty for losing a Foe.

 There should also be additional situational repercussions.
 A Character whose Foe has been killed may be criminally charged or sought for investigation whether they were responsible for the death or not.